pervouchine/sjcount-full/README.md

 	Samtools package Version: 0.1.18-dev (r982:313) is compartible (and likely so are oder versions)

+NOTE that

-(!)	don't forget to update the SAMDIR varibale in the makefile
+1. You need to to update the SAMDIR varibale in the makefile

-(!)
-Some users get error messages even when compiling sjcount with a correct SAMDIR path, something like
+2. Some users get error messages even when compiling sjcount with a correct SAMDIR path, something like

 	/centos6/samtools-9.3.2013/libbam.a(bgzf.o): In function `mt_destroy':
 	/centos6/samtools-9.3.2013/bgzf.c:458: undefined reference to `pthread_join'
 	/centos6/samtools-9.3.2013/libbam.a(bgzf.o): In function `bgzf_mt':
 	/centos6/samtools-9.3.2013/bgzf.c:445: undefined reference to `pthread_create'

-	Please note that this has to do with big zip libraries, not with samtools
+This error has to do with big zip libraries, not with samtools

 ============================================================================

-USAGE:
+USAGE

 ./sjcount -bam <bam_file> -ssj <junctions_output> -ssc <boundaries_output> [-maxlen <max_intron_length>] [-minlen <min_intron_length>] [-margin <length>] [-read1 0/1] [-read2 0/1]